gate-computer/gate/README.md

 ## Building blocks

 Gate appears as [Go](https://golang.org) packages and programs.
-The execution mechanism is implemented in C and assembly, and needs to be built spearately (see below).
+The execution mechanism is implemented in C and assembly, and needs to be built separately (see below).
 It's highly Linux-dependent.
 Currently only x86-64 is supported, but ARM64 support is in development.